saudm3012/SYSC3303_G11_W24/SYSC3303_G11_W24/README.md

-SYSC 3303 G11 W24 - Elvator System Project - Iteration 3
+SYSC 3303 G11 W24 - Elvator System Project - Iteration 4

-The goal of this iteration is to add multiple elevators and maximize throughput
+The goal of this iteration is to expand the Scheduler to handle and deal with faults that may occcur

 ### Team Members